Downtown Baltimore Focus Areas.

 • 9

-Exploration of Modification of Building Code Provisions to Facilitate Office-to-Residential Conversions arrow
+Exploration of Modification of Building Code Provisions to Facilitate Office-to-Residential Conversions

 The City of Baltimore will embark on a thorough exploration and review of potential changes to waive or modify building code provisions to facilitate office-to-residential conversions within the downtown core.
 This initiative aims to encourage, incentivize, and streamline the process of converting office spaces into residential units, thereby addressing the increasing residential demand in downtown Baltimore.